Wiredcraft/test-frontend/README.md

 - [x] Redux for managing status (Images data for rendering)
 - [ ] Make it responsive
 - [ ] Make it lazy-load

+---

+- [ ] Image skeleton by using its width/height in src
+- [ ] Algorism for average column height
+- [ ] Virtual scroll for optimize performance